 The application, including certifications, and all forms submitted as part of the application will be treated as material representations upon which RUS will rely in awarding grants and loans.

-VII.
+VIII.
 Application Evaluation Criteria

 A. Evaluation Criteria